nrfconnect/sdk-nrf/doc/nrf/installation/recommended_versions.rst

 * nrfjprog executable and library, which the west command uses by default to program the development kits.
   For more information on nrfjprog, see `Programming SoCs with nrfjprog`_.

+It is recommended to use the latest version of the package when you :ref:`installing_vsc`.

 .. _toolchain_management_tools:

 |NCS| toolchain management tools
 ********************************

 Nordic Semiconductor provides proprietary |NCS| toolchain management tools that streamline the process of installing the |NCS| and its toolchain.
+Depending on your development environment, you need to install only some of them when you :ref:`installing_vsc`.

 |nRFVSC|
 ========